Mott Warsh Art Collection

 On Giving BlueDay, we asked for funds to go towards print-making equipment for our new concentration, funding student travel to museums and architectural tours, a vent for the wood shop, and torches to teach flame-working.
 Please continue giving to help us expand our students’ learning experience by giving to Visual Arts!

 A UM-Flint motion graphics class has gained inspiration from the student-run literary publication, Qua.
 Each student in the class created a 30- to 60-second video inspired by a line or sentence pulled from the publication's poetry or prose.
 Click "MORE" to read on and see a few of the videos!

 You look at the world through the eyes of an artist.

 You know deep down inside that art is for you.

 Now what do you do?

 Postsecondary training is recommended for all artist specialties.
 Although formal training is not strictly required, it is very difficult to become skilled enough to make a career or a living without formal training.
-The University of Michigan-Flint offers programs leading to degrees in Visual Communication, Studio Arts and Art Education along with minors in Art and Art History.
+The University of Michigan-Flint offers programs leading to degrees in Art History & Criticism, Visual Communication, Studio Arts and Art Education along with minors in Art and Art History.
 There is also an Honor’s Program in Art available to those who are in the Honor’s Program.
 Our faculty consists of excellent artists and art historians who are committed to the development of the next generation of artists.